5-Minute Read: Re-Write!

 Revoice a Chord to Improve Balance, Intonation, and Tone Quality

-Take a look at this chord (right) in the flutes and clarinets (click or tap for a larger view).
+Take a look at this chord in the flutes and clarinets.
 That's an F-major chord, and probably looking at that chord you're thinking one thing: "man, that's going to sound shrill and out of tune."
 And it will be shrill and out of tune unless you have very mature players across the board.
 If you've got 6+ flute performers, 1 oboe, and 6+ clarinets, the chord will not balance as written.
 Try rewriting some of the weaker players to lower chord tones that in a more comfortable range.
 This increases the chances they can play their chord tone in tune, while reducing the number of higher voices overwhelming your ensemble's balance.
 Try the changes as shown right of the arrow instead.
-This process can be used with any block chord of any length.
+This process can be used with sustained any block chord, within any wind section of your ensemble.
 Simply analyze the chord, and shift some players down to a lower chord tone.
 In fact, any passage where you have many players in the upper range can be improved by shifting some weaker performers to lower chord tones or down an octave.
 This applies to both woodwinds and your higher-part trumpets, horns, and trombones.
-I suggest you strongly consider this technique for any large chord (at the end of marches for instance) that will be the last ringing sonority a judge hears!

 Rewrite Rhythms to Tidy Up a Technical Passage